Review of Higher Education

 Editors

-Penny A. Pasque is professor in Educational Studies / Higher Education & Student Affairs, Director of Qualitative Methods and Director of QualLab in the College of Education and Human Ecology’s Office of Research, Innovation and Collaboration (ORIC) at The Ohio State University.
-Her research addresses in/equities in higher education, dis/connections between higher education and society, and complexities in critical qualitative inquiry.
+Penny A. Pasque is a professor in the Higher Education and Student Affairs program and affiliate faculty in Education Policy, History, and Philosophy in the Department of Educational Studies, College of Education and Human Ecology, The Ohio State University.
+Pasque also directs the QualLab research center, ESQUAL program, and Qualitative Inquiry in Education certificate.
+Dr. Pasque's research addresses inequities in higher education organizations, congruence in qualitative research designs, and innovations in critical inquiry.
 She utilizes qualitative approaches as well as studies qualitative inquiry.
-Dr. Pasque’s research has appeared in over 100 journal articles and books, including in the Review of Higher Education, The Journal of Higher Education, Qualitative Inquiry, Diversity in Higher Education, among others.
-Her qualitative books include Qualitative Inquiry in Higher Education Organization and Policy Research (with Lechuga, Routledge), Qualitative Inquiry for Equity in Higher Education: Methodological Innovations, Implications, and Interventions (ASHE Report with Carducci, Kuntz & Gildersleeve, Jossey-Bass), and Critical Qualitative Inquiry: Foundations and Futures (with Cannella & Salazar Pérez, Left Coast Press).
+Dr. Pasque’s research has appeared in over 100 journal articles and books, including in The Review of Educational Research, The Journal of Higher Education, Qualitative Inquiry, Diversity in Higher Education, among others.
+Her qualitative books include Critical Qualitative Research & Social Justice: Key Concepts, Advancing Qualitative Inquiry toward Methodological Inclusion (with McMillian), Advancing Culturally Responsive Research & Researchers (with Alexander), Qualitative Inquiry in Higher Education Organization and Policy Research (with Lechuga), "Qualitative Inquiry for Equity in Higher Education: Methodological Innovations, Implications, and Interventions" (ASHE Report with Carducci, Kuntz & Gildersleeve), and Critical Qualitative Inquiry: Foundations and Futures (with Cannella & Salazar Pérez).

 Thomas F. Nelson Laird is professor in the Higher Education and Student Affairs Program at Indiana University Bloomington.
 Tom received degrees in mathematics before shifting his academic focus to higher education.
 His current work concentrates on improving teaching and learning at colleges and universities, with a special emphasis on the design, delivery, and effects of curricular experiences with diversity.
 He is principal investigator for the Faculty Survey of Student Engagement, a companion project to the National Survey of Student Engagement, and was an associate editor for The Journal of Higher Education.
 Author of dozens of articles and reports, Tom’s work has appeared in key scholarly and practitioner publications.
 He also consults with institutions of higher education and related organizations on topics ranging from effective assessment practices to the inclusion of diversity into the curriculum.